jo-mueller/NecroticSegmentation/README.md

-# NecroticSegmentation
+# Necrotic Segmentation
-Methods to segment necrotic tissue from typical HE images
+Methods to segment necrotic tissue from typical HE images.
+More example image data and usage notes will follow!

 ## Training:
 ```--> Train.py```